 - Hiding assets to avoid forfeiture

-- Filing for bankruptcy several times with real or false information in different jurisdictions
+- Filing for bankruptcy several times in different jurisdictions

 Finding that you need to file bankruptcy can be a nightmare, but it may offer you a financial lifeline when you’re out of other options.
 Before filing bankruptcy, make sure you’ve exhausted all your other options.
 Bankruptcy can wreck your credit score for a long time, making it hard to get back to a baseline.